DavMila/explainer-scroll-start-target/README.md

   ...
 }
 ```
 as the window `load` event will only fire once.
-They will need to:
+The author will need to:
-- detect the occurrence of layout changes that might result in their desired
+- detect the occurrence of layout changes that  result in their desired
   element not being scrolled into view, and
 - invoke `scrollIntoView` again.